Tonight's The Great British Celebrity Bake Off 2020 line up and spoilers

-The first episode of The Great British Celebrity Bake Off 2020 airs tonight - here's who's on the line up.
+The second episode of The Great British Celebrity Bake Off airs tonight - here's who's on the line up.

 The Great British Bake Off is back with five episodes for Stand Up To Cancer, starting tonight (March 10) at 8PM on Channel 4.